rool78/Clean-Architecture/README.md

-# Sample App using clean architecture
+# Sample App using Clean Architecture

 The idea of this repository is to practice Android Development following good practices such as Clean Architecture.